About This Chapter

 - Compare and contrast plant and animal cells

 - Differentiate between renewable and non-renewable resources

 - Explain how land conservation uses preservation, restoration and more to combat land degradation

 Tailor your review of the lessons in a manner that aligns with your personal schedule and study preferences.
 Access them anytime, in any order and as often as you'd like with any computer, smartphone or tablet that has an Internet connection.
 Find out how much you understand about basic concepts in life science by taking multiple-choice quizzes and a practice exam.
 The Dashboard keeps track of your progress and enables you to submit lesson topic questions to our experts.

 1. The Defining Characteristics of Living Organisms

 A house is not a living thing, but the people, animals, and plants living inside it are.
 So how do we define 'life'?
 Learn about seven characteristics that all living organisms have in common, no matter how different they may look on the outside.

-5. What is Algae? - Definition, Characteristics & Examples
+2. What is a Life Cycle? - Definition, Stages & Examples

 We use a variety of Earth's resources, but not all of them will be around forever.
 This lesson explains the difference between resources that can be regenerated for our use and those that are gone after they are used once.

 Humans have degraded a large portion of natural land.
 The field of land conservation has become popular as a way to fix this problem.
 Land conservation attempts to combat land degradation through preservation, restoration, remediation, and mitigation.